akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--Next, you have to tell your Gitosis server which repositories to allow unauthenticated Git server-based access to.
 If you add a section for each repository, you can specify the ones from which you want your Git daemon to allow reading.
 If you want to allow Git protocol access for the `iphone_project`, you add this to the end of the `gitosis.conf` file:-->

-Als nächstes musst Du dem Gitosis Server mitteilen, für welche Repositorys ein anonymer Zugriff über das Git Protokoll möglich sein soll.
-Für jedes einzelne Repository kannst Du individuell festlegen, ob der Git Daemon auf dieses Zugriff haben soll.
-Wenn Du beispielsweise das Git Protokoll für das Projekt `iphone_project` erlauben willst, kannst Du folgendes am Ende der Konfigurationsdatei `gitosis.conf` einfügen:
+Als nächstes musst Du dem Gitosis-Server mitteilen, für welche Repositorys ein anonymer Zugriff über das Git-Protokoll möglich sein soll.
+Für jedes einzelne Repository kannst Du individuell festlegen, ob der Git-Daemon auf dieses Zugriff haben soll.
+Wenn Du beispielsweise das Git-Protokoll für das Projekt `iphone_project` erlauben willst, kannst Du folgendes am Ende der Konfigurationsdatei `gitosis.conf` einfügen:

 	[repo iphone_project]
 	daemon = yes